mpdroog/radiusd/README.md

 Why is it distributed?
 ==============
-Because if MySQL is replicated this daemon shares it state with other radiusd-instances (as sessions are administrated in MySQL)
+Because if MySQL is replicated this daemon shares it state with other radiusd-instances (as everything is administrated in MySQL)

 > To protect yourself against racing conditions between nodes
 > it's adviced to use a replication method like Galera Cluster.